Avionics

 Universal Flight Computer (UFC)

-One of the primary benefits this affords us is that we can also add completely new functionality on top of the strong foundation we have created.
-The UFC can be used as a testing base for many experimental modules such as pitot tubes, air data, any sort of active control surfaces, in-flight testing of GNC algorithms, and any sort of academic experiment.
+In the Rocket Team, the UFC can be used as a testing base for many experimental modules such as pitot tubes, air data, any sort of active control surfaces, in-flight testing of GNC algorithms, and any sort of academic experiment.
 The UFC can not only supply power to these modules but can also provide sensor data and a telemetry link to the ground station.

 Ground Station (Wings)